 A sequence of 5 billboards have been installed on other historic community buildings in Millers Point: the Abraham Mott Hall and the Older Women’s Network centre.
 These services symbolise an earlier era of civic activism in Sydney when a local man Abraham Mott led the residents to found a welfare centre in the former Coal Lumpers’ Hall and build a baby health centre.

-Set beside the pattern poems are 2 storyboards formed out of interviews and conversations with local people.
+Set beside the pattern poems are two storyboards formed from interviews and conversations with local people.
 They speak about the ideals of public housing.
-Lewis and Holder have inscribed the voices to form a kind of living historic index.
+Lewis and Holder inscribed the voices to form a kind of living historic index.
 What they refer to as An Index of Kind-ness.
 These open-ended poetic works aim to shape the area’s playful political language and resistant spirit.

 “HOMELESSNESS “ stands atop the National Trust of Australia (NSW) headquarters from January 2009 the frieze will be in place during S.H.
 Ervin Gallery’s summer exhibition Timeless: the art of Cressida Campbell.